dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Inventory Upgrade II.md

 Items will now stack up to a maximum of 7 in each of your inventory slots.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Inventory Upgrade II

 Sorting priority: 17800

-Item uid: Inventory Upgrade II

 # shops selling Roomy Pockets: